-Note: These requirements apply to all emails you sent from Strikingly, including newsletters, individual audience emails and automatic email notifications sent to your audience.
+Note: These requirements apply to all emails you send from Strikingly, including newsletters, individual audience emails, and automatic email notifications sent to your audience.

 Requirements:

-- We automatically add an unsubscribe link in the footer of every email sent from Strikingly -- you don’t have to do anything.
+- We automatically add an unsubscribe link in the footer of every email from Strikingly --- you don’t have to do anything.
 If a recipient unsubscribes, they will no longer receive the relevant email.
 (Emails without an unsubscribe link are more likely to be marked as spam.)

-- We add a permission reminder in the footer of every email footer.
+- We add a permission reminder in the footer of every email.
 This reminds recipients why they’re receiving this email and which website this email is coming from, in case they mistakenly believe your email is spam.
 You can edit the permission reminder to fit your own situation.
-If you manually add email recipients (contacts that did not fill out a form on your website), make sure you do not send emails to those users unless you’ve received the recipient's consent.
+If you manually add email recipients (contacts that did not fill out a form on your website), make sure you do not email those users unless you’ve received the recipients' consent.

 - Every email must include a valid physical address to reach you.
-Please add your physical address in Email Notifications in the site editor and we'll insert this address to all the emails you sent.
+Please add your physical address in Email Notifications in the site editor, and we'll insert this address into all the emails you send.

 - Don't use illegal or suspicious words in your email.
-Strikingly has a spam filter detecting spam content and your emails may be blocked if they trigger the spam filter.
+Strikingly has a filter to detect spam content and your emails may be blocked if they trigger it.

-- In the Email Notification settings, you may set a “From Email” to specify the email address that will be shown in your recipients’ inbox.
-This email address must be a real address you own.
+- In the Email Notification settings, you may set an email address in the “From Email” field to specify the address shown in your recipients’ inbox.
+This email address must be a real one that you own.
 (When you set a new “From Email,” you will be asked to verify your ownership with a code.)

 - Please observe any additional anti-spam laws that apply to you and your jurisdiction.